Configuring the IDE

 }

-Instead of letting Radon IDE build your app, you can use scripts (buildScript
+Instead of letting Radon IDE build your app, you can use scripts (customBuild option) or Expo

 keys.
-You can't specify one platform in both custom script and EAS build
+You can't specify both a custom script and EAS build

 optional keys that can be used independently: